Janice Connolly

-Janice Connolly (born 7 August 1953) is an English actress, comedian and artistic director.
-She runs the Birmingham-based group Women and Theatre and performs stand-up comedy as her character Mrs Barbara Nice.
+Janice Connolly (born 7 August 1953) in Stockport is an English actress, comedian and artistic director.
+She was a founder member of and the artistic director of Birmingham-based group Women and Theatre and performs stand-up comedy as her character Mrs Barbara Nice.
 Connolly has also appeared in Coronation Street, That Peter Kay Thing, Phoenix Nights, Max and Paddy's Road To Nowhere, Thin Ice and Dead Man Weds.
 In 2017, Connolly was awarded a British Empire Medal in the New Years Honours list for services to community arts in the West Midlands.
 In 2022, she began appearing in the BBC soap opera Doctors as Rosie Colton.